-The Virginia/DC District Export Council (DEC*) is organizing an Energy and Environmental Technologies Trade Mission to the Canary Islands, November 3-7, 2014.
-The purpose of this trade mission is to help U.S. firms in the energy and environmental technologies and related industry sectors find partners from the Canary Islands and other regions of Spain to sell products and services in West Africa and to learn about the advantages of setting up an operation in the Canary Islands to pursue opportunities in West Africa.
+The Virginia/DC District Export Council (DEC*) is organizing a Trade Mission to the Canary Islands, November 16-20, 2015.
+The purpose of this trade mission is to help U.S. firms in the energy, environmental technologies, industrial equipment and supplies, infrastructure and logistics sectors find partners from the Canary Islands and other regions of Spain to sell products and services in West Africa and to learn about the advantages of setting up an operation in the Canary Islands to pursue opportunities in West Africa.

 The Canary Islands, Spain a European Union region located just 62 miles from Africa, are an extraordinary base from which to expand your exports to West Africa and beyond.
 The mission will visit the islands of Tenerife, Gran Canaria and Fuerteventura, where the delegates will receive market briefings on the Canary Islands and West Africa and participate in customized meetings with key officials and prospective business partners.
 The delegates will have the opportunity to see first-hand the infrastructure sites that make the Canary Islands a strategic hub for global companies expanding into Africa, including visits to the free trade zones, the international ports, and the technological institutes that lead the transfer of renewable energy technologies to Africa.
 The program will feature visits to the logistic and operational centers of American and international organizations established in the Canary Islands, such as USAID, the UN World Food Program and the International Red Cross.
 The event activities will also include exclusive networking receptions with local industry and government leaders from the Canary Islands, Spain and several African countries.

-Trade mission participants will visit the Africagua conference, which will take place on the island of Fuerteventura, the Canary Island’s closest point to Morocco.
+Trade mission participants in the water and renewable energy sectors will have the option of attending the Africagua conference, which will take place on the island of Fuerteventura, the Canary Island’s closest point to Africa, just off the coast of Morocco.
 The program includes presentations and meetings with ministers and other high-level government decision-makers from Morocco, Cape Verde, Senegal, Ghana, Mauritania and Equatorial Guinea.
 Africagua is an international forum covering the renewable energy and water sectors in Africa.
 The annual event brings together international, regional and local authorities, as well as representatives of private enterprises from Africa, the European Union, and around the world.
 The conference will conclude with an exclusive networking reception with Africagua participants.

 For more information on Africagua, go to: http://www.africagua.com